Super Scribblenauts: Gameplay

-Super Scribblenauts is a side-scrolling action-oriented puzzle game that requires players to collect objects called "Starites" by inputting words, such as "ladder" or "fire", in order to collect these objects.
+Super Scribblenauts is a side-scrolling action-oriented puzzle game that requires players to collect magic star-shaped tokens called Starites by inputting words, such as "ladder" or "fire", in order to collect these objects.
 One of Super Scribblenauts' features is the ability to add characteristics to objects, such as a "green refrigerator" or "anthropomorphic antimatter".
 More than one adjective can be tied to a single object, making it possible to summon objects such as "big flying purple pregnant octopus".
-Players control the main character, Maxwell, using either the touch screen, D-Pad, or face buttons.
-Maxwell is a boy who has a "magical" notebook that makes written words come to life.
-Creating new objects with that notebook is the key to the game.
+Players control the main character, Maxwell, using either the touch screen, D-pad, or face buttons.
+Maxwell is a boy who has a magical notebook that makes written words come to life.
+Creating new objects with that notebook to solve puzzles is the key to the game.

 The game includes a hint system as well as an improved level editor.
+Hints can be purchased with Ollars, the currency in Scribblenauts.
 The level editor allows the player to create various types of levels such as playgrounds (objectiveless levels that allows players to goof off, test combinations, or create words for Ollars) or adventure missions, and allows the player to pre-spawn objects via notebook icon.
+This game also introduces the Create-a-Tron in some levels, which is a machine where the player must put various objects inside of it to create something.
+There are also achievements that the player can earn.

 Plot

-Maxwell, the game's protagonist, is tasked with using his magical NotePad to collect Starites.
+Maxwell, the game's protagonist, is tasked with using his magical Notepad to collect Starites.
+Each set of levels is represented by a constellation, which can be selected at the main menu.
 At the end of the game, Maxwell comes face to face with his evil Doppelganger who steals the last Starite from him.
-Maxwell chases him to the moon, where Doppelganger crashes his UFO, seemingly defeated.
-The game breaks the fourth wall by telling the player that since the final Starite was destroyed in the crash, to simply spawn a new one using the NotePad to beat the game's final level.
+Maxwell chases him to the moon, where the Doppelganger crashes his UFO, seemingly defeated.
+The game tells the player that since the final Starite was destroyed in the crash, to "write the answer" to beat the game's final level.
+After beating the game, two bonus constellations are introduced with levels focused on simply getting to the Starite.